Eldave93/Machine-Learning-in-Python-20-21/README.md

 - Work in Progress

 If you want to download and view them **locally**, one way to do so is to right click on the links above, and click "save link as".
 These are .html files that you can open using any web browser (I use chrome).
+You do not need to have internet access to view them if downloaded on your computer.

 ## Viewing Exercises